Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 Nicole is the proud mom of Baby, a Burmese cat and Rosa, a New Zealand Huntaway.
 A Canadian expat, Nicole now lives on a lush forest property with her Kiwi husband in New Zealand.
 She has a strong love for all animals of all shapes and sizes (and particularly loves a good interspecies friendship) and wants to share her animal knowledge and other experts’ knowledge with pet lovers across the globe.

-- Where does the German Shorthaired Lab come from?
+- What’s the Price of German Shorthaired Lab Puppies?

 - 3 Little-Known Facts About German Shorthaired Labs

 - Temperament & Intelligence of the German Shorthaired Lab

 - Things to Know When Owning a German Shorthaired Lab:

 - Final Thoughts